List of In Another World with My Smartphone characters: Duchy of Brunhild

 A young orphan girl who pickpockets people to survive poverty.
 Her mother died shortly after she was born, later in the following years, her father never returned from a quest to slay a magical beast, presumably having been killed.
-She was taught how to pickpocket by a kind traveling old lady.
+She was taught how to pickpocket by a kind travelling old lady in order to survive through hard times.
 Touya encounters her when she stole his wallet, he followed her with his smartphone (this does not happen in the anime).
-After saving her from thugs, he took her in and had her work as a maid in his mansion.
-She also has feelings for Touya, but has yet to marry him.
+After saving her from territorial thugs, he took her in and had her work as a personal maid in his mansion and castle.
+Despite her difficult early childhood, she has shown to be a highly dependable, polite, and professional young woman with resourcefulness and fast learning skills.
+She can ride a bicycle that Touya made for her pretty well.
+In the following series, she learn the truth from Touya and Carol that her late mother is a runaway noblewoman from Regulus Empire and her necklace is magical tool with a wind stone that only triggers if the wearer is from the Rilettes bloodline.
+Renne was happy to stay with Touya and everyone who cares for her like family as well gladly taking holidays with her grandmother Mary and aunt Carol.
+She also has feelings for Touya, but has yet to marry him or become his mistress (whichever she chooses to be) while training to be a head maid.
+She is also good friends with Sue and Arma.
+Renne takes special training of self-defense with dagger technique from Cecile & Lapis and wind magic teachings from Leen.